ivalx1s/xcgen/README.md

     url: https://github.com/apple/swift-collections.git
     version: 1.0.2

-The xcgbootstrap script automatically creates the Packages folder in the parent directory of your project directory.
-This method allows Xcode to accommodate local changes in packages, track these changes in its GUI, and launch much faster.
+The xcgbootstrap script automatically creates the `Packages` folder in the parent directory of your project directory.
+This setup allows Xcode to accommodate local changes in packages, track these changes in its GUI, and launch much faster.
 As a result, the overall developer experience is significantly enhanced compared to when remote packages are used.